LucAlexander/ink/README.md

 # INK
 Ink is a heavily WIP language project.
 I am writing this entirely from my own head without consulting any theory on compilation strategies or literature on compiling specific features.
 This is largely a learning exercise, and a way for me to get much better at programming, so I dont want to know any solutions beforehand.
 I entirely intend to make this language my main personal project language, and to continuously improve it as I use it.

+Please note that this compiler, while working, does not have good error reporting.
+Its at the point where if the compilation process fails, its likely not the compiler, but the error reporting is so bad it might just segfault anyway.
+A lesson learned for my next language project, store and maintain metadata early.

 # Current tasks
+* Standard library implementation
+* Research paper on the novel way ink does closure compilation
 * Better error reporting system
 * Some bugs